3.11 Provisions and contingent liabilities

 (i) Secured, unlisted , redeemable non-convertible debentures issued to Credit Opportunities II Pte.
 Ltd. and India Special Situations Scheme I

-?
-As at the year end, the paid up value of these debentures is Rs.
-2,000 [31 March 2023: Rs.2,000 secured redeemable non convertible debentures of Rs.1 million each]
+n As at the year end, the paid up value of these debentures is ?
+2,000 [31 March 2024: ?
+2,000 secured redeemable non convertible debentures of ?1 million each] n Security

--Pledge of shares of CDGL where the aggregate amount shall be 2.5 times the benchmark amount.
+-Pledge of shares of CDGL where the aggregate amount shall be 2.5 times the benchmark amount. n Personal guarantee of Late Mr. V. G. Siddhartha.

-?
-9.5% per year, payable quarterly and interest of 4% compounding quarterly
+n 9.5% per year, payable quarterly and interest of 4% compounding quarterly

-?
-Initial security cover ratio: 2.25x from CDGL shares and an additional 0.25x from CDEL shares within 45 days ("Initial Collateral Package").
-Promoter shall have the right to alter the collateral to 1.00x cover from CDGL shares and an additional 1.00x cover from CDEL shares.
+n Initial security cover ratio: 2.25x from CDGL shares and an additional 0.25x from CDEL shares within 45 days ("Initial Collateral Package").
+Promoter shall have the right to alter the collateral to 1.00x cover from CDGL shares and an additional 1.00x cover from CDEL shares. n The amount shall be paid on bullet repayment basis at the end of year three, 31 March 2022. n During the FY 2020-21,the lender has recalled the entire amount outstanding

-(ii) From Axis Bank Limited [Principal amount of loan amounting to Rs.
-1104.78 million (31 March 2023 - 1,104.78 million) - Secured by
+(ii) From Axis Bank Limited [Principal amount of loan amounting to ?
+1,087.79 million (31 March 2024 - ?
+1,104.78 million) - Secured by n Security

-- Listed shares of Sical Logistics Ltd./ Lakshmi Vilas Bank/ CDEL/ any other listed entity acceptable to the lender (65% of total security cover), held by promoter/ group covering 120% of exposure.
+- Listed shares of Sical Logistics Ltd. / Lakshmi Vilas Bank/ CDEL/ any other listed entity acceptable to the lender (65% of total security cover), held by promoter/ group covering 120% of exposure.

 - Personal guarantee of Late Mr. V G Siddhartha